OData/v3ProtocolDocument/OData.markdown

 The [OData CSDL](OData CSDL Definition.html) specifies how syntactically this information, and information specific to each kind of operation is specified.

-#### 7.4.3.2.
+#### 10.4.3.2.
 Invoking a Service Operation ####

-To invoke a ServiceOperation the Request URL used MUST begin with the URL of the Service Document, followed by a path segment containing the Name or Namespace Qualified Name of the ServiceOperation and optionally parentheses.
+To invoke a service operation the Request URL used MUST begin with the URL of the Service Document, followed by a path segment containing the Name or Namespace Qualified Name of the service operation and optionally parentheses.

 For example: